doot0/transgator/README.md

 # transgator

-Transgator is a tiny translation library that has no dependencies and is pretty easy to use and implement.
+Transgator is a tiny (1.4kb minified) translation library that has no dependencies and is pretty easy to use and implement.
 Browser support should be IE9+ and the usual browsers that don't suck.

 ## Documentation